 Add in the remaining ingredients and stir until well combined.
 Allow the soup to cook for 25-35 minutes.
 When done, the lentils should be soft and tender.
 This is a thick soup.
 However, If you're finding that your soup is too thick, you may need to add additional water to finish cooking the veggies and lentils.

-How to use fresh pumpkin in this soup
+How to use fresh pumpkins in this soup

 I used canned pumpkin in this soup to save time.
 If you want to cook your own, it's easier than you think.
 You'll need a sugar pumpkin.
 These are smaller and softer than jack o lantern pumpkins.
 They are much tastier for cooking.